amit-kumar9766/amit-kumar9766/README.md

 - 👋 Hi, I’m @amit-kumar9766
-- 👀 I’m interested in React,JS
+- 👀 I’m interested in Vanilla Js,React Js and basically anything in Js!
-- 🌱 I’m currently learning NodeJS and backend
 - 💞️ I’m looking to collaborate on any awesome product
 - 📫 Reach me on amitbalharakr93@gmail.com